udacity/FCND-Estimation-CPP/README.md

 **Hint: after implementing the magnetometer update, you may have to once again tune the parameter `QYawStd` to better balance between the long term drift and short-time noise from the magnetometer.**

+# Option 1 - Split Step 5 into 2 Steps #

 ## Step 5: Closed Loop + GPS Update ##